Ada Sereni: Early years

-Born as Ada Ascarelli in 1905 in Rome to the Ascarelli family, a wealthy Jewish Sephardic Jewish family who count Devorà Ascarelli was an ancestor.
+Born as Ada Ascarelli in 1905 in Rome to the Ascarelli family, a wealthy Jewish Sephardic Jewish family who count Devorà Ascarelli as an ancestor.
 Her parents were Ettore (1847–1919), and Emma Tagliacozzo (1882–1978).
 Her father died when she enrolled in high school.
 Her mother survived the Holocaust by escaping the roundup of Italian Jews on October 16, 1943, and hiding in the convent of the nuns of Notre-Dame de Sion.
 Her paternal grandfather was Tranquillo Ascarelli, former president of the Israelite University.
 Her maternal grandfather Ariel, as the Pope's wool supplier, had never had to submit to the restrictions that kept other Roman Jews in the Jewish ghetto.

 She attended T. Mamiani High School in Rome, where she met Enzo Sereni, who was already active in the Zionist movement.
 They got married in 1925 at the age of 20 when Enzo received a degree in philosophy from University of Rome; Ada abandons her degree in chemistry.
 In 1926 they announce to their families they are moving to Israel, doing so in February 1927 with their infant daughter Hannah (b.
 July 4, 1926), settling in Rehovot.
 They were among the first Italians to immigrate (make Aliyah) to Israel.

 Move to Israel and Givat Brenner

-Sereni found the move to Rehovot very difficult, referring to them as "the worst time in her life." second daughter Hagar (b.
-July 2, 1927) and While Enzo worked in the orchards, Ada stayed at home caring for their two daughters, the second daughter, Hagar (b.
+Sereni found the move to Rehovot very difficult, referring to them as "the worst time in her life."
+While Enzo worked in the orchards, Ada stayed at home caring for their two daughters, the second daughter, Hagar (b.
 July 2, 1927), was born in Israel.

 In June 1928, per Sereni's direction, she and her family joined the group founding Givat Brenner, one of Israel's largest Kibbutzes.
 Her son Daniel (b.
-March 8, 1931) is born there.
+March 8, 1931) was born there.